migurski/talkingpapers/README.markdown

 By contrast, the concept of talkingpapers:

-Print surveys on "talkingpaper," get people to answer them, scan your results and automatically sync all of your results, even when you change the survery questions.
+Print surveys on "talkingpaper," get people to answer them, scan your results and automatically sync all of your results, even when you change the survey questions.

 Talkingpapers (unlike walkingpapers, and open street map) is not intended to be a general purpose resource: we are designing narrowly for use by a field assessment team with a logistics team, in a crisis.